 Security and Compliance Considerations

-- Mailock: End-to-end encryption, recipient authentication, message tracking history, revoke, and secure replies - designed to support regulated communications.
+- Mailock: AES-256 encryption, recipient authentication, Message Tracker, revoke, and secure replies - designed to support regulated communications.
 Integrates with Outlook.

-- Outlook: Strong encryption and compliance tooling with the right configuration, but granular recipient ID checks are limited by default.
+- Outlook: Encryption and compliance tooling with the right configuration, but granular recipient ID checks are limited by default.

 - Gmail: Secure and scalable, but advanced encryption and governance controls depend on edition and setup.